AnggaR96s/Reforestation/README.md

-## Where do hamburgers go to dance?
-The meat-ball.
+## Where do sheep go to get their hair cut?
+The baa-baa shop.